tuf75588/reactjs-projects/dynamic-div-generator/README.md

 * [Configure the proxy yourself](#configuring-the-proxy-manually)
 * Enable CORS on your server ([here’s how to do it for Express](http://enable-cors.org/server_expressjs.html)).
-* Use [environment variables](#adding-custom-environment-variables) to inject the right server host and port into your app.
+* Use [environment letiables](#adding-custom-environment-letiables) to inject the right server host and port into your app.

 ### "Invalid Host Header" Errors After Configuring Proxy